 John Harris’s website Walking in Suffolk is a great information source for finding the best walking routes in Suffolk.
 Here, you can download guides, maps, and free walks.
 This A-grade site provides updated info on the maps of all the Suffolk walks, which can help you navigate your routes a great deal

-Suffolk being relatively flat, it offers a myriad of fantastic walking routes.
+Suffolk being relatively flat, offers a myriad of fantastic walking routes.
 Therefore, ramblers with disabilities can also take in the beautiful countryside with ease.
 The Disabled Ramblers is certainly the best organisation to get in touch with regarding group hikes and accessible trails.
-This organisation is run by like-minded disabled individuals who love exploring the great outdoors by wonderful trails and paths of many kinds.
-Membership primarily consists of mobility disabled individuals who mainly get around by means of mobility aids, which range from scooters, pavement buggies, powerchairs, and even manual wheelchairs.
+This organisation is run by like-minded disabled individuals who love exploring the great outdoors through wonderful trails and paths of many kinds.
+Membership primarily consists of mobility-disabled individuals who mainly get around by means of mobility aids, which range from scooters, pavement buggies, powerchairs, and even manual wheelchairs.
 The organisation set up rambles varying in difficulty that range from challenging to easy all over the UK and Wales.
 With the help of partners, friends, and volunteers, each rambling event caters to every taste.

 (Hadleigh Church pictured above is well worth a visit – see our Guide to Hadleigh)

 Walking weather?
 Check it out here – Metcheck.com

 Walking in Suffolk is centred around ever-changing panoramic landscapes and wide-open skies.
 Experience eventful walks across widespread farmland, woodlands, railway tracks, meadows, nature reserves, heather on Dunwich Heath, and RSPB Reserves, among many more.
 You can also enjoy a coastal tour where you can absorb the views of the harbours and golden beaches.
 Enjoy a picnic with the family before exploring the trails winding through charming villages like Lavenham and Gripping Valley.